ScratchAddons/ScratchAddons/README.md

 Scratch Addons Userscript is a userscript that has all the features of Scratch Addons' extension.
 Scratch Addons' mission is to combine all existing Scratch extensions, userscripts and userstyles into a single easy-to-access place, while still letting users choose which ones to enable.
 Learn more about Scratch Addons [here](https://github.com/scratchaddons/scratchaddons#readme)

+## Contribute

+If you found a bug, or want to suggest new features, please use the [issues tab](https://github.com/SA-Userscript/ScratchAddons/issues).
+If you want to help with the code or add a new addon, fork this repository, and then create a [pull request](https://github.com/SA-Userscript/ScratchAddons/pulls).
+Also, please read our [contributing guidelines](https://github.com/SA-Userscript/ScratchAddons/blob/master/CONTRIBUTING.md).

 ## License

 Scratch Addons is licensed under the terms of the [GNU General Public License v3.0](https://github.com/SA-Userscript/ScratchAddons/blob/master/LICENSE).